jdersch/PERQemu/PERQemu/Readme.txt

       the addition of PERQ-2 emulation.
 Currently only the original PERQ-1 14" Shugart SA4000-series drives and controllers are tested to work with the new Z80 implementation;
-    - All of the suppoted 8" Micropolis and 5.25" MFM drives will be available as PERQ-2 support is introduced.
+    - All of the 8" Micropolis and 5.25" MFM drives will be available as PERQ-2 support is introduced.

   Floppy disk:
     - Rewritten to work with the new Z80 and floppy disk controller;